thindil/nish/README.md

 Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/nish) repository.

-**IMPORTANT:** This version of the file is related to the future version of the shell.
-It may contain information not present in a released version of the program.
+**IMPORTANT:** If you read the file in the project code repository: This version of the file is related to the future version of the shell.
+It may contain information not present in released versions of the program.
 For that information, please refer to the README.md file included into the release.

 ### The project's goals